joeytwiddle/sexy_scroller.vim/README.md

 Interrupts the animation if you press a key.
 Resumes the animation if they key you pressed causes further scrolling, otherwise just jumps directly to the destination.
-Resuming animation looks best with EasingStyle 1.
+Resuming animation looks best with EasingStyle 1 or 2.

     :let g:SexyScroller_DetectPendingKeys = 1   /   0